winterland1989/stdio/README.md

 repairUTF8 :: V.Bytes -> (Text, V.Bytes)
 ```

-That is, either by validation or doing bad codepoint repair(replacement).
+That is, all `Text` are constructued either by validation or doing bad codepoint repair(replacement).
 The encoder and decoder(in `Data.Text.Codec` module) is heavily optimized by hand which make this new UTF8-encoded `Text` type faster than the old UTF16 based text package.

-I plan to add unicode case-mapping and normalization in future, and current plan is to use [utf8rewind](https://bitbucket.org/knight666/utf8rewind) package, which looks up to the task.
-But if anyone want to make a haskell version, i'll be happy to help out.
+I plan to add unicode case-mapping and normalization in the future; the current plan is to use [utf8rewind](https://bitbucket.org/knight666/utf8rewind) package which looks up to the task.
+But if anyone want to make a haskell version, I'll be happy to help out.

-+ `Builder`
+### `Builder`

-Module `Data.Builder` in stdio defined:

 The `Builder` type is the standard way to constructing `PrimVector Word8`, which is defined as: